 Given the current situation with COVID-19, an audiologist’s job has never been more crucial.
 With many of our patients falling in what is classified as the vulnerable group, it is imperative that they are hearing well in order to communicate with loved ones safely, alongside being able to hear and understand the latest government guidelines.

 I am proud to say that the world of audiology has been quick to react, with our governing bodies issuing strict protocols and guidelines, ensuring we can continue providing essential services in the safest way possible.
 As always, patient wellbeing and protection is our top priority.

 My advice to prospective students considering audiology is to try and get involved in some volunteering, as this demonstrates key skills such as communication and compassion.

 There are also some highly informative and educational online sources you can access.
 I would recommend looking at NHS Health Careers, the Manchester Healthcare Science (Audiology) page and registered hearing loss charities such as Action on Hearing loss.

-Audiolgy is truly a rapidly growing and evolving field, with huge potential for growth and great career prospects!
-If you are looking for a career that is genuinely morally rewarding, with the perfect combination of medical and technical knowledge, then Audiology would be the ideal choice for you!
+Audiology is truly a rapidly growing and evolving field, with huge potential for growth and great career prospects!
+If you are looking for a career that is genuinely morally rewarding, with the perfect combination of medical and technical knowledge, then audiology would be the ideal choice for you!